How do you sleep with fibromyalgia?

 Try to ask for help when we have to stop and rest and learn most of the things we have to do to take care of ourselves.
 Easy to say, hard to listen to!
 As often as I should I admit, I don’t ask for help.
 I can do stuff slowly but I still do it without requesting help as I can’t do it myself, maybe asking for help.
 I think we can all relate to this at some point on this journey.

 Finally, acceptability exists.
-I’m probably never going to be able to complete this another stage.
+I’m probably never going to be able to complete this at another stage.
 I was taught a concept called radical acceptance when I was in therapy.
 You know your future, and you must find a way to accept it and live accordingly, the easiest way to explain this concept is.

 This is probably not the best way to explain this concept, but it will be accepted in the final stage of grief.
 I’m pretty sure that there’ll never be a time in my life when I can accept fully that my life is that.
 I live every day, I do whatever I can, I stop, and I’ll ask for help when I need it, though unwillingly.